 If you think Joe Abercrombie is brutal, you haven't read Stina Leicht, an author with a documentarian's hard, unflinching eye when it comes to depicting the beast within.
 She's earned no fewer than two Campbell nominations for such a fearless voice.
-But it is the case that And Blue Skies from Pain, the sequel to her acclaimed debut Of Blood and Honey, may be tough going even for Leicht's biggest admirers.
+But it is the case that And Blue Skies from Pain, the sequel to her acclaimed debut Of Blood and Honey, will be tough going even for Leicht's biggest admirers.
 (It will be incomprehensible, and completely off-putting, to anyone who hasn't read the earlier book.)
-The bleak, even oppressive mood that blankets both novels is, here, so strong it nearly overwhelms the narrative.
+The bleak, even oppressive mood that blankets both novels is, here, so strong it pretty well overwhelms the narrative.
 That the cold cruel world of Troubles-era Northern Ireland was probably far meaner in reality than even she portrays it may not be enough of a mitigating factor for some.
 Suffice it to say that this pitch black, very adult urban fantasy is only for the most battle-hardened readers.
 I never had a book leave me with greater mixed emotions, which is, I suppose, kind of a tribute to it.

 Liam Kelly, the fey/human halfbreed, is still in his early twenties, and he must be the most miserable and abused fantasy protagonist not written by George R.R.
 Martin.
 If you read the first book, you know what he endured then.
 Here, he's repeatedly beaten, imprisoned, subject to horrible experiments, beaten, shot, kidnapped, beaten some more.
 Many of these things happen simultaneously.
 He is, you might say, a little angsty.